-Different countries can withdraw water in different shares for different sectors.
+Different countries can withdraw water in different % shares for these different sectors.

 Developed and high income countries tend to use more water for energy generation and industry, whilst developing and lower income countries tend to use more water for agriculture.

-In this guide we look at how much water the different sectors and industries use worldwide, and also in specific countries.
+In this guide, we look at how much water the different industries within each of these sectors.

-(*Note – we refer to the sectors as agriculture, industry and municipal, whilst we refer to industries as the individual industries within the overall sector.)
+(*Note – in this guide, we refer to the main sectors as agriculture, industry and municipal, whilst we refer to industries as the individual industries within these sectors)

 Summary – Which Industries Use The Most Water